Faculty Travel Grant

 The Faculty Travel Grants Committee will accept grant applications with the following deadlines until all funds are spent:

-Fill out the application and send scanned applications, including proposal, budget, supporting materials (if applicable), and signatures to email@example.com by 12:00 p.m. on the submission deadline dates.
+Fill out the application (fillable PDF) and send scanned applications, including proposal, budget, supporting materials (if applicable), and signatures to email@example.com by the submission deadline dates.

 To secure an early-bird rate to attend a conference before being approved for travel funding, faculty members may use their own credit card.
 If this is the case, applicants should be clear in the application that they are applying for both travel funds and for a personal reimbursement.
 The Provost's Office will not reimburse the cost of early-bird registration if a travel grant is not awarded.

 To receive grant funds, the applicant must be a tenured or tenure-track full-time teaching faculty member.
-Preference will be given to applicants who have not received support from this committee within the past two years.
-Grants awarded last year averaged $1,391.00, and most successful grants included departmental contributions or matching funds.
+Grants awarded last year averaged $927.56 and most successful grants included departmental contributions or matching funds.
 Travel requests must abide by University policies.
+All travel authorizations and travel claims must be routed through Cheryl.Torsney@mtsu.edu and Angie.Price@mtsu.edu for approval and reimbursement.

 At the completion of the project, grantees must submit a final report to the Vice Provost for Faculty Affairs (Cheryl.Torsney@mtsu.edu) and indicate whether any funds remain in the account.